SolaceProducts/terraform-solacebroker-queue-endpoint/README.md

 # Solace PubSub+ Software Event Broker Queue Endpoint Terraform Module

-Terraform module to configure a "guaranteed messaging endpoint" or an "endpoint template" on the PubSub+ event broker.
+Terraform module to configure a "guaranteed messaging endpoint" or an "endpoint template" on the [Solace PubSub+ Event Broker](https://solace.com/products/event-broker/).
 Note: "queue endpoint" in the title also refers to all these types as a generic name.

 This module supports the configuration of one of the followings: